netdata/helmchart/README.md

 `child.enabled` | Install child daemonset to gather data from nodes | `true` `child.updateStrategy` | An update strategy to replace existing DaemonSet pods with new pods | `{}` `child.resources` | Resources for the child daemonsets | `{}`
+`child.terminationGracePeriodSeconds` | Duration in seconds the pod needs to terminate gracefully | `30`
 `child.nodeSelector` | Node selector for the child daemonsets | `{}`
 `child.tolerations` | Tolerations settings for the child daemonsets | `- operator: Exists` with `effect: NoSchedule` `child.affinity` | Affinity settings for the child daemonsets | `{}`